Upstream-Research/csv_metadata_encoding/csv_metadata_encoding.md

 CSV Metadata Encoding: Multi-file Canonical Format
 --------------------------------------------------

-The basic metadata encoding format propsed here assumes that one already has a file of CSV formatted tabular data, the first row of which (i.e. the "header" row) contains names for the columns in the table.
+The basic metadata encoding format proposed here assumes that one already has a file of CSV formatted tabular data, the first row of which (i.e. the "header" row) contains names for the columns in the table.
 We shall call this original file the *Primary Table* file.